open-feature/php-sdk/CONTRIBUTING.md

 ### System Requirements

-PHP 8+ is recommended.
-PHP 7.4 is EOL and support will be removed in an upcoming release.
+PHP 8+ is required.

 ### Compilation target(s)

-We target compatibility with PHP versions 7.4, 8.0, 8.1, and 8.2.
+We target compatibility with PHP versions 8.0, 8.1, and 8.2.

 ### Installation and Dependencies